When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Methodology

 \subsection{Cascade Baseline}

-To establish whether text dominance is specific to multimodal processing, we construct a cascade baseline: Whisper large-v3 \citep{radford2023whisper} transcribes the audio, then Gemini 2.0 Flash (text-only mode) answers the question.
-This isolates text-text arbitration from audio-text arbitration.

-We evaluate three cascade conditions: \begin{itemize} \item \textbf{Cascade-A}: LLM receives only the ASR transcript (no conflict), establishing baseline accuracy \item \textbf{Cascade-B}: LLM receives both the ASR transcript and a conflicting transcript, filtered to stimuli where Whisper correctly transcribed the key semantic element \item \textbf{Cascade-C}: LLM receives both the reference (ground-truth) transcript and a conflicting transcript, providing the cleanest comparison (no ASR noise) \end{itemize}
+To determine whether text dominance is specific to multimodal processing, we construct cascade baselines for Gemini and GPT-4o: Whisper large-v3 \citep{radford2023whisper} transcribes the audio, then each model (text-only mode) answers with two competing transcripts and explicit reliability cues.
+We evaluate three cascade conditions: \textbf{Cascade-A} (ASR transcript only, establishing baseline accuracy), \textbf{Cascade-B} (ASR transcript + conflicting text, filtered to stimuli where Whisper correctly transcribed the key element; $n{=}53{,}747$; Appendix~\ref{app:whisper}), and \textbf{Cascade-C} (reference transcript + conflicting text, no ASR noise).
+If cascade TDR matches multimodal TDR, text dominance is a general instruction-following failure; if much lower, it is multimodal-specific.